Draeken/articles/js/04BuildOurOwnUILibReact/article.md

 ````

 Then all state is kept in an App State, all state logic is handled by a reducer and render logic is handled by dedicated generic functions.
 Programming this way is cumbersome, can be hard to understand how the data flow is coordinated and hasn't a good support from TypeScript.
 Functional fashion is still a very good thing, reason react is cool but I wanted something more flexible.
+High Order Component can be composed in the same way, but each time it wraps the initial component by another one.
+I don't like this idea.
+Render props can be elegant for handling conditional rendering.
+For me, the arrival of hooks change everything.
+Instead of writing PureComponents, you can write simple function, without overhead, skipping deep component tree nesting, and still benefit from "pure" perf using React.memo.

+When I used Material-UI, I found the theme mechanism appealing.
+One config, in one place, to affect the styling of every used components.
+Easy to configure as it's just a key-value structure.
+When it's dynamically edited, changes are immediatly reflected.
+And it's a great way for component designer to be consistent, storing styling values and reusing them across components.
+Using a theme can be a great help when you tackle responsivness, or ambiant-awareness : the theme is dynamically build in respond to context.